DSC-Capstone/dsc-capstone.github.io/instructor/week-by-week.md

 ---
 layout: page
-title: Week-by-Week: What to be aware of
+title: Week-by-Week\: What to be aware of
 doodle: /doodle.png
 permalink: /instructor/week-by-week/
 ---